shubhamdixit863/twitterapi/README.md

-Its and application using MEAN Stack (MongoDb ,Express JS ,Angular and Node JS)
+Its an application built on  MEAN Stack (MongoDb ,Express JS ,Angular and Node JS)

   - Search tweets related to some keyword
   - Search tweets according to the time frame